Animal Care and Use Training

 Training is didactic and composed of a 1 hour lecture with hands-on component to follow.
 It is recommended that training be completed in this order but not mandatory.
 At these sessions you will be introduced to a DAR veterinarian who will review the federal regulations, USC policies, animal handling, and euthanasia.
 At this time you may wish to schedule a time for the veterinarian to visit your laboratory to provide a hands–on demonstration or observation of any experimental technique involving an animal.

-Contact the DAR training coordinator when you have finished reviewing ALL assigned training materials.
+Contact the IACUC training coordinator when you have finished reviewing ALL assigned training materials.

-Once you have viewed all assigned training materials and met with a DAR veterinarian, the formal part of your training at USC is complete!
+Once you have viewed all assigned training materials and met with a DAR veterinarian, the formal part of your training at USC is completed.